Cal opens season at home against CSU Bakersfield

 Berkeley, California; Monday, 10 p.m.
 EST

-Cal finished 11-6 at home last season while going 14-19 overall.
-The Golden Bears averaged 75.6 points per game last season, 17.6 from the free-throw line and 21.6 from deep.
+Cal finished 11-6 at home a season ago while going 14-19 overall.
+The Golden Bears averaged 75.6 points per game last season, 32.3 in the paint, 13.9 off of turnovers and 8.7 on fast breaks.

-CSU Bakersfield finished 4-11 on the road and 14-19 overall a season ago.
-The Roadrunners averaged 6.8 steals, 2.8 blocks and 11.8 turnovers per game last season.
+CSU Bakersfield finished 4-11 on the road and 14-19 overall last season.
+The Roadrunners averaged 10.1 assists per game on 25.8 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.